Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mets

 Lourdes Gurriel Jr. At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 54th, his on-base percentage ranks 94th, and he is 34th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 56th, his on-base percentage ranks 97th, and he is 26th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.